 In 1978 a submarine was found off Tioman Island by local fishermen and it has been identified in 1982 as the lost K XVII.
-The submarine lies upright about 1nm away from the Banka and gives a strange impression with the cunning tower being partially out of the thermocline.
+The submarine lied upright about 1nm away from the Banka and gave a strange impression with the cunning tower being partially out of the thermocline.

 HMS Banka Minesweeper - illegally salvaged

 57 meter long British Minesweeper salvaged illegally in 2015